apeskinian/p5_treasures_untold/README.md

     The contact and delivery sections will be prefilled with any details currently saved in the user's profile page with a checkbox option to save any details added or amended during the checkout process (any email change will not be saved, this will always default to the users email defined for their account).

     When the user has completed the form they can then click on the 'Complete Order' button to complete payment via Stripe.
-On a successul payment they will be taken to the order confirmation page.
+On a successful payment they will be taken to the order confirmation page.
 If any errors occur the user will be notified and any corrections can be made before attempting payment again.

     The user also has the option to go back to the edit basket page directly from the checkout page should they see something they need to change before proceeding.